ErgoPractice News – July 2021

 There are a few limitations to CRI.
 CRI cannot be used to compare the CRI of two light sources of dissimilar color temperatures.
 CRI is a simple scalar value, but the light is a rich space of hue, saturation, and brightness.
 No single measure reveals everything about the quality of a light source.
 Even light sources with dramatically different spectral power distributions can have identical CRI values, but they render colors in very different ways.

 Some will compare two light sources using a supposedly neutral target such as a piece of white paper.
 However, this type of test does not take into account the actual use of the light.
 Two lights that have the same appearance on a white piece of paper may look drastically different when cast on anatomical objects.
 For example, red tissue may appear dull under a white light composed of yellow and blue light.
 Under equally white light, but composed of a continuous spectrum, red tissue will appear a true red.
 Therefore, if we are evaluating the color quality of light for clinical applications, we should test light sources on anatomical objects and not a “neutral” subject, like a piece of white paper.

-- Chang, BJ, “What They Didn’t Teach You About Dental Lights in Dental School!.”
+- Chang, Jin.
+“What They Didn’t Teach You About Dental Lights in Dental School!”
+SurgiTel.
 ErgoPractice News, May 2021. https://www.surgitel.com/a-selection-guide-for-accurate-color-eye-safe-dental-led-headlights/.

-- Price R, “Spectral Distributions of Various Brand LED headlights.”
-Private Communication, May 2021
+- Price, Richard.
+“Spectral Distributions of Various Brand LED Headlights.”
+Private Communication, May 2021.

-- Chang, BJ, “Fundamentals of Clinical Illumination and LED Technology.”
+- Chang, Jin.
+“Fundamentals of Clinical Illumination and LED Technology.”
+SurgiTel.
 ErgoPractice News, November 2013. https://www.surgitel.com/fundamentals-of-clinical-illumination-and-led-technology/.